digitalfabrik/integreat-app/README.md

 *Note: In order to work with the XCode project, always open `ios/Integreat.xcworkspace`.*

 ### Project setup

-We suggest **[IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/)** as IDE for editing JavaScript code.
-JetBrains provides free licences for students.
-If you are using a different IDE, the steps might differ.
+If using IntelliJ IDEA Ultimate you can import the project easily:

 * Import this project (VCS > Get from Version Control).
 * Run `yarn` in the terminal to install all dependencies.